How Much Should I Save For Taxes As A Coach? (Free Calculator)

 You’ll be considered self-employed by the IRS if you’re a coach (unless you offer coaching services on behalf of your employer), but also if you’re:

-Together, the social security and medicare taxes total 15.3% of your taxable income.
+Together, the social security and Medicare taxes total 15.3% of your taxable income.
 However, 12.4% of that tax comes from social security, which won’t necessarily apply to your entire business income.

-The exact wage base varies annually, but in 2022, it’s $147,000.
+The exact wage base varies annually, but in 2023, it’s $147,000.

 On the other hand, the remaining Medicare tax (2.9%) applies to your entire self-employment income.
 You’ll also have an additional Medicare tax of 0.9% if you have income above certain thresholds (depending on your filing status).

-Finally, there’s the last consideration before you panic about all your money vanishing in front of you — you can drastically reduce your taxable income!
-Without tax write-offs, you’d be taxing your income twice.
+Finally, there’s the last consideration before you panic about all your money vanishing in front of you — you can drastically reduce the amount of income you pay tax on!
+Without tax 1099 nec write offs, you’d be taxing your income twice.
 You can read more about how to write off your expenses in this post.

 First, let’s calculate the amount of income tax you’ll need to pay.
 You’ll need to perform this calculation at the federal and state level.
+Making these calculations will help you manage your budget, especially if you’re in the first year of your business.

 Next, calculate the amount of taxes based on your filing status and your tax bracket.
 With a net income of $85,000, you’d fall in the “Between $41,776 and $89,075” bracket as a single person.